d-exclaimation/pioneer/Documentation/guides/getting-started/resolver.md

 ## Context

 Let's start with the context.
-Pioneer will built this context on each request and will be provide both the `Request` and `Response` classes to this context builder.
+Pioneer will try to build this context on each request by asking for a function that provides both the `Request` and `Response` classes and expects the context instance.

 ```swift
 import Vapor